 For the 2015 summer internship program, internships begin on Monday, June 1, 2015 and end on Friday, August 7, 2015.

 DHR Intern Appreciation Day is an annual event held at the U.S. District Court, Southern District to expose public interest law students to civil rights attorneys and judges.
-Past speakers include Chief U.S. District Judge Loretta A. Preska; Federal District Judge Denny Chin; David J. Kennedy, Chief, Civil Rights Unit, U.S. Attorney’s Office, Southern District; and NYS Supreme Court Justices Doris Ling-Cohan & Milton A. Tingling, Jr.
+In 2015, speakers included U.S. District Judge Edgardo Ramos; David J. Kennedy, Chief, Civil Rights Unit, U.S. Attorney’s Office, Southern District; and NYS Supreme Court Justice Doris Ling-Cohan.

 As all of our internships are highly competitive, it is recommended that interested students apply early.
 For further information you may contact:

 The Division is proud of the diversity of participants in its program and encourages all students to apply.
 All decisions to offer internships are made on merit.